InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/rites.md

 with the desired number of dimensions, usually four.

-### Summoning a Familiar
+### Summoning a Celestial Being
 This ritual is not necessary,
-but is unlocked at this level.
+but is unlocked after having attained [Darshan Siddhi]({{ site.baseurl }}{% link _pages/darshan.md %}).
-Although the spirit may appear to you in one form, it will probably choose to manifest in another more appropriate form (such as a dog or a cat).
+It is not recommended to attempt this without having contributed to restoring the Garden of Eden.
 - While awake, locate a hole in the ground.
   This hole should be natural, but can be of any size.
 - While dreaming, return to the hole, and enter it.
   If successful, you will travel down a deep series of tunnels, ultimately coming out into another world--a large and natural place.
-- While in this realm, you can find what is known as a spirit animal.
+- In this realm, Celestial beings typical appear as animals.
+  Decide which physical form you want it to take, and wander about until you find a Celestial being, regardless of its form on this plane.
   Bring it back with you when you return to this realm.
-- Your familiar will physically arrive after a short time.
+- The Celestial being will physically appear after a short time.
-  In addition to the standard contract for owning an animal, you are expected to have it present whenever possible when performing the various rites and ceremonies and meditations.

 [![Familiars](https://img.youtube.com/vi/9nUE4av8lwY/0.jpg)](https://www.youtube.com/watch?v=9nUE4av8lwY)

-### Communion with the Mirror Self
+### Holy Communion
 Perform this rite after having attained [Darshan Siddhi]({{ site.baseurl }}{% link _pages/darshan.md %}).
 It is possible to use just about any focus for the Dhyana Meditation, including sigils, candles and even your own reflection, as in the Rite of the Mirror Self:
 - perform Dhyana Meditation using your reflection as a focus
 - your reflection will morph, no longer reflecting your physical body
-- you may choose to touch hands with your mirror self
+- touch hands with your mirror self.
+  This is like the union of matter and anti-matter.

 [![Reflection](https://img.youtube.com/vi/aCDi5RSEP7U/0.jpg)](https://www.youtube.com/watch?v=aCDi5RSEP7U)